Financial Stress : A Big Deterrent On Employee Wellness And Work

 Financial stress can impact the mind and body through apprehensive action or behavior.
 It seeks to impair one's ability to think and perform best at work.

 But, managing your finances from the initial periods; will ease up the burden.

 Studies also suggested that economic pressure gives rise to unhealthy eating behaviors —like high-fat or sugary foods, smoking, and drinking to escape tensions.
-In the aftermath (2007–2009) recession, there was also a rising number of health cases in mortality rates, cardiovascular disease, cognition, depression, etc.

-Research shows that people in debt have higher rates depression and anxiety of than those who are not.
+Research also shows that people in debt have higher rates depression and anxiety of than those who are not.
 Around 58% of employees cannot meet their monthly expenses, and 3 out of 4 employees are unprepared for job loss.
 In today's world, the retirement age is shrinking, which is an added stress factor.